CTSpine1K: A Large-Scale Dataset for Spinal Vertebrae Segmentation in Computed Tomography: Introduction

-The spine is an important part of the musculoskeletal system, sustaining body mobility and protecting spinal cord, the most important neural pathway in the body \cite{cai2020computational, sekuboyina2020verse}.
-From top to bottom along the trunk of human body, the spine consists of 7 cervical vertebrae (C1-C7), 12 thoracic vertebrae (T1-T12), 5 lumbar vertebrae (L1-L5), 1 sacral vertebra, and 1 caudal vertebra.
-Note that there are people containing L6 (resulting from sacral lumbarization) or losing L5 (resulting from lumbar sacralization) with a rare occurrence in a population.
+\enluminure{T}{he} \emph{spine} is an important part of the musculoskeletal system, sustaining body mobility and protecting the spinal cord, the most important neural pathway in the body \citep{cai2020computational, sekuboyina2020verse}.
+From top to bottom along the trunk of the human body, the spine consists of 7 cervical vertebrae (C1-C7), 12 thoracic vertebrae (T1-T12), 5 lumbar vertebrae (L1-L5), 1 sacral vertebra, and 1 caudal vertebra.
+Note that people are containing L6 (resulting from sacral lumbarization) or losing L5 (resulting from lumbar sacralization) with a rare occurrence in a population.

-Each vertebra is at risk of disease due to bearing the load of human body~\cite{faruqi2018vertebral}.
+Each vertebra is at risk of disease due to bearing the load of the human body~\citep{faruqi2018vertebral}.
 Spine-related diseases, including degenerative changes, spinal inflammation, spinal tumors, spinal tuberculosis, and spinal infection, have a high morbidity and cause a huge burden of social cost.
-In clinic practice, common spinal diseases mainly include degenerative diseases of the spine, as well as disc herniation~\cite{baleriaux2004spinal}.
+In clinical practice, common spinal diseases include mainly degenerative diseases of the spine and disc herniation~\citep{baleriaux2004spinal}.
 Degenerative diseases of the spine common in the elderly include cervical spondylosis, lumbar spondylosis, and thoracic spinal stenosis.
-Disc herniation includes cervical disc herniation that involves cervical-spine, thoracic disc herniation that involves thoracic-spine, and common lumbar disc herniation, among which lumbar disc herniation is the most common.
+Disc herniation includes cervical disc herniation that involves the cervical spine, thoracic disc herniation that involves the thoracic spine, and common lumbar disc herniation, among which lumbar disc herniation is the most common.
 Lumbar degenerative diseases are also the most common in the clinic, with lumbar spinal stenosis, lumbar spondylolisthesis, and lumbar instability.
-Treatment varies with the disease entity and the clinical scenario can be nonspecific~\cite{li2015spinal}.
+Treatment varies with the disease entity, and the clinical scenario can be nonspecific~\citep{li2015spinal}.